xpack/web-jekyll/pages/dev-tools/openocd/install.md

 Select the `-x64` file for 64-bit Windows machines and the `-x32` file for 32-bit Windows machines.

+### Unpack

 Unpack the archive and copy it into the `%userprofile%\AppData\Roaming\xPacks` (for example `C:\Users\ilg\AppData\Roaming\xPacks`) folder; according to Microsoft, this is the recommended location for installing user specific packages.

+{% include note.html content="For manual installs, the recommended
+install location is slightly different from the `xpm` install folders, which use the scope (like `@xpack-dev-tools`) to group different tools." %}

 {% include important.html content="Although perfectly possible to
 install OpenOCD in any folder, it is highly recommended to use this